NLFSabbadini/Bayesian-Aortic-Flow-Preprocessor/README.md

 A data processing pipeline for the Bayesian generation of CFD meshes and inlet B.C.s from vascular geometry and inlet flow field measurements and models for their uncertainty.

 ## Structure
-The pipeline consists of a number of file-in-file-out CLI scripts that can be used independently, which are chained together to form a dependency tree in the **pipeline** makefile.
-A number of scripts rely on the Python interface for VMTK/VTK for specific mesh generation/manipulation and computational geometry algorithms, but wherever possible Julia is used.
-The Python scripts rely on a small convenience module **vmtkTool.py** that facilitates the use of VMTK, while the Julia scripts rely on the small **TriMeshes.jl** library for basic manipulation and computational geometry on triangular meshes.
+The pipeline consists of a number of file-in-file-out CLI scripts, arranged into a dependency tree in the **pipeline** makefile.
+Mesh editing and generation tasks are performed using the Python interfaces of VMTK and VTK, while numerical computation tasks related to the statistics are performed using Julia.
+The Python scripts rely on a small convenience module **vmtkTool.py** that facilitates the use of VMTK, while the Julia scripts rely on the small **TriMeshes.jl** library for basic manipulation and computational geometry of triangular meshes.
 A short description of each CLI script is given below.

 1. **python-vmtk/clipInlet.py**: Clip the surface mesh so that the inlet aligns with the least-squares plane of the inlet flow vectors
 2. **julia/surfaceBasis.jl**: Construct a smooth affine basis for the surface mesh, using 10% lowest frequency interior harmonics and the harmonic extension of the planar boundary modes and their harmonic extensions